ssmith21/0srsBOT/README.md

 ![Woodcutting](gifs/5.gif)

 ## Future plans.
-GUI to start the bot
-A wizard to help setup the movement speed
+GUI to start the bot, a wizard to help setup the movement speed, machine learning image detection.
-Machine learning image detection